 In order to deal with the cause, you must probe deeper and ask the hard question, “Why am I constantly seeking love from others?”
 And when we do that, we will be able to conclude that this desire of seeking to be loved stems from an attitude of selfishness―an unhealthy love of self!
 However, when we understand the biblical truth that God has loved us and still loves us despite our wretchedness and that in Christ we are fully and always accepted, we will see the sinfulness of seeking this type of a love from others.
 Then in order to deal with the problem thoroughly, we will seek to replace such a selfish desire with a constant thankful reflection of God’s love for us.
 Sanctified thinking has now replaced stinking thinking.
 This way, we have rightly dealt with the anger problem in this given situation by removing it completely with the roots.

 The same can be applied to various other issues which cause sinful anger to rise within us.
 How often we get angry when:

 - Someone did respond to our email or phone call right away.
 We have sort of a 12th commandment “You shall not let the sun go down on my phone call or email, but shall return it today, while it is still called today.”

 - We are ignored, insulted or unjustly treated [though the Bible says we are to expect rejection, but yet maintain a forgiving heart].

 - Our dreams are crushed [though the Bible calls us to deny ourselves].

-And with that said, we will look at the 3rd subject, “What is source of sinful anger?” in our next post.
+And with that said, we will look at the 3rd subject, “Who are the objects of sinful anger?” in our next post.